-• The type and stage of the cancer(s) you were diagnosed with, as well as the date you were diagnosed
+Type and stage of your cancer, as well as the date you were diagnosed.

-• The types of treatment you received (including surgical procedures, names of chemotherapy drugs, radiation doses, and all tests that were performed) and dates received
+Types of treatment you received (including surgical procedures, prescriptions, radiation doses and all tests given) and the dates performed.

 Discuss with your doctor what your follow-up care plan will be.
 This may include:

-• A description of your state of health at the end of treatment
+- A description of your health status at the end of treatment.

-• What long-term effects might occur (such as swelling or numbness in the limbs, pain or depression), how to watch for them and how they will be treated
+- What long-term effects might occur, how to watch for them and how they will be treated.

-• Steps you can take to adopt a more healthy lifestyle
+- Steps you can take to adopt a healthier lifestyle.

 Returning to Work: Laws You Should Know

-The Americans with Disability Act (ADA) prohibits discrimination against people with disabilities.
+The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities.
 Organizations with 15 or more employees must follow ADA guidelines.
 To qualify for ADA protection, you must:

-People living with and beyond cancer often need flexible work hours in order to go to medical appointments.
-Sometimes, restructuring a job or reducing the number of hours you work may be considered reasonable, especially if you work through treatment or plan to return to the workplace after treatment ends.
+You may need flexible work hours in order to go to medical appointments.
+Sometimes, changing your duties or the number of hours you work may be considered reasonable, especially if you work through treatment or plan to return after treatment.

-The Family and Medical Leave Act (FMLA) enables people coping with a serious illness, or one of their family members, to take unpaid leave for up to 12 weeks within one calendar year.
+The Family and Medical Leave Act (FMLA) enables people coping with a serious illness, or a family member who is caring for them, to take unpaid leave for up to 12 weeks within one calendar year.
 The FMLA applies to organizations with 50 or more employees.

-The employee must have worked with his or her employer for at least one year, and employers must continue providing health benefits during the leave.
-Leave does not have to be taken all at once but can be taken in blocks of time.
+The employee must have worked with their employer for at least one year, and employers must continue providing health benefits during the leave.
+Leave does not have to be taken all at once and can be taken in blocks of time.
 To learn more, visit the U.S. Department of Labor’s website at www.dol.gov and search for FMLA.

-If you feel you are being treated unfairly, contact the Equal Employment Opportunity Commission (EEOC).
+The Equal Employment Opportunity Commission (EEOC) can help if you feel you are being treated unfairly.
 The EEOC is a federal agency that enforces the provisions of the ADA and FMLA and helps people who feel they have been discriminated against in the workplace.
 Call 800-669-4000 or visit www.eeoc.gov.